ibairuizcorres/analog-signal-conditioning-punch-machine/README.md

 ## Project Context & My Role

-[cite_start]This project was a multidisciplinary team challenge. [cite_start]The main objective was to design and build a fully functional, scaled prototype of an industrial punching machine[cite: 102].
+This project was a multidisciplinary team challenge.
+The main objective was to design and build a fully functional, scaled prototype of an industrial punching machine[cite: 102].
 The project integrated several engineering fields:
-* [cite_start]**Mechanical Design:** Creating the 3D model in SolidWorks and optimizing the structure[cite: 51].
+* **Mechanical Design:** Creating the 3D model in SolidWorks and optimizing the structure[cite: 51].
-* [cite_start]**Materials & Physics:** Studying cutting forces, shear strength, and calculating tool wear in MATLAB[cite: 51].
+* **Materials & Physics:** Studying cutting forces, shear strength, and calculating tool wear in MATLAB[cite: 51].
 * **Signal Analysis:** Capturing and analyzing machine vibrations using Fourier Transforms (FFT) in MATLAB.
 * **Electrical & Control:** Designing the power supply, analog conditioning circuits, and programming the microcontrollers.